LucaVaccari/Lithium/README.md

 It's SQLite database, since it's for a small university project.

-A special tool is used to manage the content of the database and sync it with the audio/image files on the server.
+A special tool is used to query the database and sync it with the audio/image files on the server.

 <!-- TODO: insert database schema -->